getappmap/appmap-js/docs/reference/appmap-client-cli.md

 ```
 {: .example-code}

 Without the `--interactive` option, all matching results are printed as JSON.
-This mode is suitable for searching AppMaps and printing results that can be piped into other scripts (e.g. using [jq](https://stedolan.github.io/jq/)) for further processing.
+This mode is suitable for searching AppMap Data and printing results that can be piped into other scripts (e.g. using [jq](https://stedolan.github.io/jq/)) for further processing.

 **Interactive mode arguments**